breatheco-de/content/src/content/lesson/[draft]context-api.md

 The Context API is one of the easiest ways the React.js team has proposed to control your data in small to mid-sized apps.

-## Why do we need The Content API?
+### Life before the Context API was harder

-People say that react makes the easy stuff hard and the hard stuff easy.
+People say that React.js makes the easy stuff hard and the hard stuff easy.
 I love that saying, it's so true :sweat:

 Think about it:

-1. Why can't I just grab some value from an input?
+1. Why is it so hard to share some data between the entire application?
-2. Why is it so hard to share some data between the entire application?
+2. Why is it so hard to pass data between components?
-3. Why is it so hard to pass data between components?
+3. Why can I have

 The Context API is here to solve some of those conundrums: